The Silence of Dean Maitland (1914 film): Legal dispute

-Longford signed a two-year contract with Fraser Film Company to write films from May 1914 at £1,000 a year.
-This adaptation of The Silence of Dean Maitland was the first script Longford submitted.
-Afterwards however Fraser elected to pull out of the contract at the suggestion of exhibitor Henry Gee of Australasian Films.
+Fraser elected to pull out of the contract with Longford at the suggestion of exhibitor Henry Gee of Australasian Films.
 Longford tried to sue Gee for £1,000 for helping procure breach of contract but was not successful.
 He appealed the decision, but the court found against him again.
 The battle hurt Longford's career for a time – he made two short films, then had to leave for New Zealand to get finance.